 Passed the House March 10, 1965.

-Robert M. Schaefer,

-Speaker of the House.
+Robert M. Schaefer, Speaker of the House.
+President of the Senate

-EXPLANATORY COMMENT S.J.R.
-NO. 20:
+EXPLANATORY COMMENT 5 J.R.
+NO. 20-

-All words printed below and lined through are in our State Constitution at the present time and are being taken out by this amendment.
+All words printed below and lined through are in our State Con-stitution at the present time and are being taken out by this amendment.